influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/administration/config.md

 This section controls some of the parameters for the InfluxDB cluster.
 Specifically, it handles the parameters for the Raft consensus group which coordinates metadata about the cluster.
-For step-by-step instructions on setting up an InfluxDB cluster, see [Cluster Setup](/influxdb/v0.11/guides/clustering/).
+For step-by-step instructions on setting up an InfluxDB cluster, see [Cluster Setup](/influxdb/v0.11/clustering/cluster_setup/).

+### enabled = true
+Controls if this node should run the metaservice and participate in the Raft group.

-### dir = "/var/opt/influxdb/meta"
+### dir = "/var/lib/influxdb/meta"

 The `meta` directory contains the metastore, which stores information on nodes, users, databases, retention policies, shards, and continuous queries.
 Files in the `meta` directory include: `id`, `peers.json`, `raft.db`, and the `snapshots` directory.